Influencer Repeatedly Punches Sick Old Man

 not only is this not seen as a bad thing,

-well, I mean, quite often on the bugle over the last 17 years, we've explored the
+well, I mean, quite often on the Bugle over the last 17 years, we've explored

-section of the Bugle Encyclopedia of Human Life
+this section of the Bugle Encyclopedia of Human Life.

-after a Chinese crypto entrepreneur bought a work of art for 6.2 million US dollars that is uh a banana gaffer taped to the wall.
+After a Chinese crypto entrepreneur bought a work of art for 6.2 million US dollars that is a banana gaffer taped to the wall.

 Obviously, you know, this art, the art itself is not worth $6.2 million.